irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Moved to Support category.
 Probably the furthest from vanilla rework of any deck.
 Vanilla leech simply has too many things going for it.
 Is it supposed to be a kingpin replacement with activatable semi god mode?
 Is it supposed to be a support healing deck like gambler?
 Is it supposed to be a clutch deck that allows you to pick yourself up and carry your team to victory?
 This deck simply has too many aspects to make it make sense, while also being both overpowered and braindead easy to use if you combine it with mult-kill weapons like rocket launchers or graze sniper rifles.
 This rework is my attempt to make this perk deck fulfill more of a supportive role, while keeping most aspects of this deck.
 But also changing them somewhat significantly.
-- Card 1: Increased cooldown from 40 to 80 seconds.
+- Card 1: Increased cooldown from 40 to 60 seconds.
 Reduced amount of divisible health segments from 5 to 4.
 Reduced threshold for damage that is required to deplete 2 segments from 200 to 150.
-Whenever you go down your cooldown will be forced to at least 25 seconds, to prevent you from immediately reviving yourself to reduce potential clutch moments when deck is maxed at 9/9 cards and to also punish you for not using the cooldown (this actualy makes new buffed Messiah really good with Leech, allowing you to improve your cooldown while downed easier).
+Whenever you go down your cooldown will be forced to at least 20 seconds, to prevent you from immediately reviving yourself to reduce potential clutch moments when deck is maxed at 9/9 cards and to also punish you for not using the cooldown (this actualy makes new buffed Messiah really good with Leech, allowing you to improve your cooldown while downed easier).
 Removed teammate heal on damage taken.
 Removed invulnerability and heal after 2 kills.
 Replaced both previously mentioned removed mechanics with a new one which combines previous two in a new way.
 After taking damage you lose 1-2 health segments and then get invulnerability for a short period.
 Securing a kill during this period can recover 1 health segment and recover health for your teammates.
 Added new supportive feature: if you revive a teammate while the Amuple effect is active, when Ampule effect is over you will get healed automatically, to improve your survivability.
 The 25% team heal reduction you have with other Leech players on your team is a vanilla feature that is normally not mentioned in the description.
 - Card 3: Made the last stand mechanic more similar to the Swan Song effect, which does not allow you to heal or use FAK Uppers skill, since this threshold is much harder to get to now, so you need to be punished more if you ever get to it.
 If you revive a teammate you won't go down after Ampule effect ends even if you were at 0 health, to improve the new supportive nature of this deck.
-- Card 5: Increased cooldown gain per kill from 1 to 1.5 seconds to compensate longer cooldown.
-This doesn't fully compensate the cooldown since new cooldown is 2x the vanilla, and the reason for that is new cooldown reduction in card 7.
+- Card 5: Updated description to signify teammate healing effect change, which is now triggered during the invulnerability state.
-- Card 7: Reviving teammates reduces Ampule cooldown by 15 seconds.
+- Card 7: Moved total health bonus here, total health with Leech is still 414 health.
+Reviving teammates reduces Ampule cooldown by 10 seconds.
 Being revived does the same, to make effective cooldown punishment from going down only 10 seconds long.
+Reviving a teammate during the Ampule effect now provides additional 10 seconds bonus to the cooldown, after the effect is over.
+This practically doubles your cooldown gain per revive during the Ampule effect, but only for 1 revive per Ampule effect activation.
-- Card 9: Removed 60% health bonus to remove 2 tap health on DS while Ampule effect is not active, to reduce overall survivability.
-While ampule effect is active max possible amount of segments is now 5 (instead of 10), and amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
+- Card 9: While ampule effect is active max possible amount of segments is now 5 (instead of 10), and amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
 This allows you to reliably heal yourself while effect is active on lower difficulties, since you will mostly be taking 1 segment worth of damage, while also allowing you to have a semi god mode on DS difficulty, since you mostly will be both losing and gaining 2 segments.
 This is still a semi god mode, because you only have a short time period (currently 1 second) to get a kill to recover your health.
 Heal amount on teammates is increased even more since you will trigger this healing effect less often than vanilla Leech can.

 ### Additional info/tips
 Please, please, please use Painkillers skill on higher difficulties.
 Bonuses that you get from teammate revives are not incredibly strong, while letting your teammates go down again because they are in a vulnerable position and you don't have this skill is both foolish and not nice.
 This is a general tip for using Inspire skill, but it applies to this new version of Leech the most.